NoxelEcnord/GOTEN/README.md

 Before deploying to Heroku, you need to generate and encrypt a session ID:

-1. Visit the [GOTEN Bot website](https://gotens.onrender.com/) to generate your session ID
+1. Visit the [GOTEN Bot GitHub repository](https://github.com/CN7ZHN/normalbot/tree/main/GOTEN) to get started
 2. Use the encrypted session ID when deploying

 ## 🤖 Bot Commands